icaropvn/data-structures-and-algorithms/README.md

 <br>

-<p>This repository contains several data structures and algorithms used in computer science.
-Every structure has its implementation and variations along with some exercises and application scenarios.
-Below you can look for the structure you want in the repository index by clicking in the link on the corresponding area.</p>
+<p>This repository contains various data structures and algorithms commonly used in computer science.
+Each structure includes its implementation, variations, exercises, and application scenarios.
+You can find the structure you're looking for in the repository index by clicking the link in the corresponding section.</p>

-<p>The most algorithms were created by me, Ícaro.
-But feel yourself at home to correct or suggest whatever changes you think might be good.</p>
+<p>Most of the algorithms were developed by me, Ícaro.
+However, feel free to suggest improvements or corrections as you see fit.</p>

-<p><em>If my work helped you some way, don't forget to ⭐ this repo.
+<p><em>If you found my work helpful, please consider giving this repo a ⭐.
 Thank you!</em></p>

 <hr>